About

 NEW APOSTLE GALLERY

 Originally conceived by artist David Hollier in the beautiful and historic Cotswold Hills, close to Cheltenham Spa and at the centre of a thriving British art scene.
 Prominent British artists such as Damien Hirst have sought inspiration in this tranquil and picturesque area, and there are many artists' studios established in the locality.
-30 minute drive away is Bristol, arguably England's second most important city and home to the world-renowned street artist Banksy.
+30 minutes away is Bristol, arguably England's second most important city and home to the world-renowned street artist Banksy.

 David Hollier

 In his textual paintings, Hollier recreates portraits and objects using verse and prose.
-He invites his audience to hear his art through sturdy words - some that challenge injustice and inequality others that just hum a favorite tune.
+He invites his audience to hear his art through sturdy words - some that challenge injustice and inequality, others that just hum a favorite tune.
 Words that transcend time and cultures.

 From political icons to pop princesses, Hollier's work faithfully seeks out the place where politics and pop culture intersect.
-At its core his work is rigorous inquiry.
+At its core, his work is rigorous inquiry.

-Mastering free-form, hand-drawn calligraphy, using brush strokes to visually depict a picture is central to Hollier's working method.
+Mastering free-form, hand-drawn calligraphy, using brush strokes to visually depict a picture, is central to Hollier's working method.
 Stylistically, Imago Verbosa (meaning an image made of words) happens on the surface, in the contrast, between dark and light.
 Each character is individually hand-painted using acrylics on board and canvas, or a vintage typewriter.

-Hollier's artistic vocabulary spans public art and photorealism influenced by his early years as a muralist and his training in visual art.
-He earned his bachelor’s degree in visual art from the University of Northumbria, and studied for a master’s degree in computer imaging and animation from London Guildhall University.
+Hollier's artistic vocabulary spans public art and photorealism, influenced by his early years as a muralist and his training in visual art.
+He earned his bachelor’s degree in visual art from the University of Northumbria and studied for a master’s degree in computer imaging and animation from London Guildhall University.
 Currently, Hollier serves as an adjunct professor at Parsons The New School for Design in New York City.

 Through solo and group shows/art fairs in both the United States and Europe, from New Jersey to Brussels, Hollier continues to showcase his thought-provoking paintings and prints, gaining increasing attention and a devoted following of its own.